EBI-Metagenomics/amplicon-pipeline/README.md

 You can run the current version of the pipeline on SLURM like this:

-`nextflow run -profile codon_slurm main.nf --input /path/to/samplesheet.csv --outdir /path/to/outdir`
+`nextflow run -profile codon_slurm main.nf --input /path/to/samplesheet.csv --outdir /path/to/outdir main.nf`

 ### Output directory structure